 Domino’s India, the poster brand of Jubilant Foodworks which solely enjoys over 16% market share is now trying hard to retain its Unicorn status.
 The stocks have plummeted to under Rs.1000, merely half of what it held in August 2015 and the sudden plunge has led to the valuation of the firm to dip below the $1 Billion mark.
-With over 1000 stores in India and many more around the corner, Domino’s India is the second largest market for Dominos Inc., the leader being The United States.
+With over 1000 stores in India and many more around the corner, Domino’s India is the second-largest market for Domino’s Inc., the leader being The United States.
 While the number of stores is rising, it is surprising that Jubilant Foodworks has lost over Rs 6,200 Cr. in terms of market value, reaching 6,500 Cr. from its initial value of 12,700 crores.

-With the fast food market booming in India in the past decade, Domino’s has enjoyed its share of profit as well.
+With the fast-food market booming in India in the past decade, Domino’s India has enjoyed its share of profit as well.
 While the dine-in option flourished, the technological boom did not leave the food sector unscathed.
 Domino’s Pizza, which was already enjoying its success through its successful marketing campaigns and buy one get one offers, started racing past its competitors even faster.
-To put this into perspective, Domino’s India was lagging behind McDonald’s India in 2012, but after 4 years Domino’s has doubled the outlets as compared to the latter and enjoys a 16% market share in the Rs 100 Billion Indian Chained Food Service Industry.
+To put this into perspective, Domino’s India was lagging behind McDonald’s India in 2012, but after four years Domino’s has doubled the outlets as compared to the latter and enjoys a 16% market share in the Rs 100 Billion Indian Chained Food Service Industry.
 Its closest competitor in the pizza market, Pizza Hut India holds a meager 4.4 market share, showing the grave difference between the two.

 Domino’s India has stated that it enjoys a database of around 20 million unique customers, showing its hold on the Indian Pizza market.
-The ’30 minute or free delivery’ has helped the firm build an image of a dependable brand.
+The ’30 minute or free delivery’ has helped the firm build an image of a reliable brand.
 Connecting with the government, Domino’s had also started pizza delivery to railway passengers in 2015 and in March 2016, Domino’s announced that they would double their railway reach from existing 60 stations to over 130 in the coming months.